guardian/source/packages/@guardian/source-foundations/README.md

 ## Install

-Foundations are installed as a JavaScript package via Yarn:
+Foundations are installed as a JavaScript package from NPM:

 ```sh
 $ yarn add @guardian/source-foundations